 - When olive oil starts to simmer, add white wine, salt and pepper, yellow onion, basil, oregano, and thyme and cook 2-3 minutes or until onions begin to turn translucent.
 Add 2 tbsp parsley and arborio rice, stir to combine.

-- Reduce heat to medium-low and begin adding bone broth, about 1/4 of a cup at a time and stir constantly.
-When liquid is mostly absorbed, add another 1/4 cup of broth and stir until absorbed – repeat until rice is tender (about 30 minutes).
+- Reduce heat to medium-low and begin adding vegetable broth, about 1/4 of a cup at a time and stir constantly.
+When liquid is mostly absorbed, add another 1/4 cup of broth and stir until absorbed - repeat until rice is tender (about 30 minutes).

 - When rice is tender, begin folding in avocado.
 Garnish with remaining parsley.